darktasevski/CompSci/blog/use-cases-for-bitwise-js.md

 It should be noted that of these last three alternatives, `n|n` [appears to be the fastest](https://jsperf.com/rounding-numbers-down).

-`~~`'s flooring capabilities make it a better alternative to `Math.floor` if you know you’re dealing with positives — it’s faster and takes up fewer characters.
-It’s not quite as readable though.
+`~~`'s flooring capabilities make it a better alternative to `Math.floor` if you know you're dealing with positives - it's faster and takes up fewer characters.
+It's not quite as readable though.

 ##### Parsing hexadecimal value to get RGB color values